 Why alternative seafood

 Seafood poses unique challenges for innovators, and our Sustainable Seafood Initiative provides targeted research and support to accelerate this sector.
-Read on to learn what factors we believe will make alternative seafood successful.
+Here are some of the factors we believe will make alternative seafood successful.

 Independence from population & geographical constraints